Restaurant in Seoul, South Korea

 Yakitori Kiyu has held a Michelin Plate in both 2024 and 2025, which in Seoul's competitive dining scene is a signal worth paying attention to.
 The ₩₩ price positioning makes that recognition even more meaningful: this is not a venue asking you to spend big to eat well.
 If you are looking for serious yakitori in Mapo-gu without committing to a tasting-menu budget, Kiyu earns the booking.

 Yakitori restaurants in Seoul, much like their counterparts in Japan, tend to live or die by their physical setup.
 The counter-and-grill arrangement is the format that matters here: proximity to the charcoal, the rhythm of the skewers coming off the grate, the intimacy of a room built around a single cooking station.
 That spatial logic is central to why venues like Kiyu work.
 The address in Mapo-gu, a district that has developed a reputation for independent food and drink operators over the past decade, fits the format.
 Mapo is not the obvious destination for visitors staying closer to Gangnam or Myeongdong, but it rewards the detour.
-For comparable atmosphere at a Japanese source, Ichimatsu in Osaka and Torisaki in Kyoto offer useful reference points for what the yakitori counter format can deliver at its leading.
+For comparable atmosphere at a Japanese source, Ichimatsu in Osaka and Torisaki in Kyoto offer useful reference points for what the yakitori counter format can deliver at its finest.

 Weekday evenings are the practical answer for most diners.
 Seoul yakitori spots at the ₩₩ price tier with Michelin recognition tend to fill quickly on Friday and Saturday nights, and the walk-in window narrows considerably.
 Earlier in the week, you have more flexibility and the room generally runs at a pace that suits the cooking style: unhurried, sequential, skewer by skewer.
 If you are travelling from outside Seoul, pairing a Kiyu visit with exploration of the broader Mapo dining circuit makes logistical sense.
 Check our full Seoul restaurants guide for neighbourhood context, and the Seoul bars guide if you want to extend the evening in Mapo after dinner.